Oakland Athletics agree to sell stake in Coliseum complex to private development group

 The tentative sale of the A's stake in the Coliseum is subject to approval by the Alameda County Board of Supervisors.

-The Oakland-Alameda County Coliseum Complex includes the stadium where the Athletics currently play, the former home of the Las Vegas Raiders, and the adjacent Oakland Arena, the former home of the Golden State Warriors.
+Opened in 1966, the Oakland-Alameda County Coliseum Complex includes the stadium where the Athletics currently play and former home of the Las Vegas Raiders, and the adjacent Oakland Arena, the former home of the Golden State Warriors.
 The Athletics are in the process of relocating to Las Vegas following the 2024 baseball season and plan to play in Sutter Health Park in West Sacramento for three seasons until a ballpark is built in Las Vegas.

+The Coliseum has been under 50% ownership by the City of Oakland and 50% by the Athletics who purchased their share from Alameda County in 2018.

 "This is another incredibly exciting day.
 When we agreed on our terms with AASEG for the City's half of the Coliseum site, we knew this was right around the corner," said Oakland Mayor Sheng Thao in a prepared statement Monday.
 "Having one entity control the entire Coliseum site will fast track much-needed and deeply deserved development in East Oakland ...
 This is a multi-billion-dollar development that is going to deliver affordable housing, jobs, business opportunities, community benefits and tax revenue for decades to come."